andreiw/UefiToolsPkg/README.md

         pvar-have-smbios = False
         pvar-have-smbios64 = False
         pvar-have-acpi = False
+        pvar-have-fdt = False

 This is meant to be used from a shell script.
 E.g.:

+if x%pvar-have-fdt% eq xTrue then
+    echo I am running on a %pvar-fdt-compat-0% endif

 if x%pvar-have-acpi% eq xFalse then
     AcpiLoader MyFunkySystem